Mount // Peradam

 Tiny, but enough to buy me a guide to scale the nearby peak of a grassy foothill.

 I decided I would continue to print for artists, archivists, galleries, anyone with need of my skills.
 But I would do it my way, as part of a wider creative practice, not letting it take away from the other things that I love doing such as writing, making art, and graphic design.
 All of these things I now do at the Silk Mill in Frome.
-My studio spaces are tiny.
 My operation is small.
-I’m never going to reach the heights that we’d dreamed of when we began our trips to scale Mount Art Services or Mount Collective.
+I’m never going to reach the heights that we’d dreamed of when we began our trips to scale Mount.
 But I can find a quiet hill-top among friends and strive to make it beautiful.

 Your support in this aim means a lot to me - thanks for getting it and helping me on my way.